The daily struggle of Iraq's widows of war

 One of an estimated 2 million women who are primary breadwinners in Iraq, Dakhil is but one face of the humanitarian crisis left behind as U.S. forces withdraw from Iraq nearly nine years after toppling dictator Saddam Hussein.

 Rent takes $210 of her monthly earning as a cleaner in a medical clinic.
-She depends mainly on the kindness of neighbors and other donors to feed her family.
+She depends mainly on the kindness of neighbours and other donors to feed her family.

 "When my husband was killed in 2006, my youngest child, Ridha, was only a toddler," said Dakhil, wiping away her tears with her abaya, as Ridha stood by her side.